Guide to the

 Equities offer promising growth potential for investments, but equities can be severely affected by events that are difficult to predict.
 Losses can have a greater impact on investments than gains, because the money left after the loss has to work harder just to get back to the original levels.

-The Buffer Strategy offers an innovative approach that seeks to strike the right balance: aiming to provide a persistent level of protection to equity exposure while allowing investors to participate in some of the potential growth opportunities that equities provide.
+The Target Buffer Strategy offers an innovative approach that seeks to strike the right balance: aiming to provide a persistent level of protection to equity exposure while allowing investors to participate in some of the potential growth opportunities that equities provide.

 Striving for more certainty